-Recommend an asset allocation for the Moose pension plan using an additional contribution of \$4 million in cash.
+Recommend an asset allocation for the Moose pension plan using an additional contribution of \$4 million in cash and Discuss what other considerations should Smith bring up when recommending Albright funds for the portfolio.

 With the existing portfolio of \$8 million in equities, \$5 million in fixed income and \$1 million in cash and equivalents, the asset allocation is near its targets.
 The contribution to the pension fund would serve the fund best by investing \$2 million in the Elmer fund, \$1 million in the DoGood fund, and \$1 million in the Caribou fund (which is the "risk" part of the portfolio.
 The existing equity portfolio will be better diversified by the additions.
 The existing fixed income and the cash portfolios would remain the same as they are now.